arndt-netapp/ontap_rest_cli/README.md

 Notes:
 1. The ONTAP REST API CLI passthrough is only available in a cluster scope, which means you cannot use this API when connecting to a vserver LIF.
+2. CLI commands that merely do a “do you want to continue” yes/no prompt are supported from the REST passthrough (with ‘yes’ assumed).
+Commands that prompt for additional input (like a password) are only supported from the REST passthrough if the specific command supports a hidden field (eg: ‘password’) to avoid the prompt.
+This is done in many commands, but not all.